digitallyamar/Python-Projects-For-Beginners/README.md

 # List Of Python Project For Beginners On Github

-This is a top level repository with links to all other Github **Python projects for beginners**.
+This is a top level Git repository with links to all other Github **Python projects for beginners**.

 These links will lead to other Github repositories that help *beginners in Python* to learn all about the Python programming language through suitable and intuitive projects/examples.